Purchase the Day Trips Around Rochester book on Amazon

 April

 As the chill of winter begins to fade away, Rochester residents and visitors eagerly await the start of spring, which promises warmer weather, longer days, and a wealth of events and activities throughout the city.
-Begin the month enjoying the Rochester Red Wings‘ first home games of the season.
+Begin the month enjoying the Rochester Red Wings‘ first home game of the season on April 1.
 Red Wings General Manager Dan Mason offers ballpark attendees a 50-degree guarantee for opening day.
 If the temperature is below 50 degrees on opening day, they’ll receive a free ticket for any game in April or May.
 Look for Earth Day events to ramp up in mid-April, leading to Earth Day on April 22.

 Another popular late-April event is the Imagine RIT: Creativity and Innovation Festival.
 Spend the day exploring the many interactive student projects and exhibits on campus.
 This event suits people of all ages and is a great way to learn about and interact with new technologies.
 If you have kids thinking about college, this is an excellent opportunity to experience classrooms, labs, lecture halls, eateries, auditoriums, stadiums, and galleries.